anandwana001/catchflicks/README.md

 * ui
 * utils

-#### Custom ViewModelProviderFactory
+### Custom ViewModelProviderFactory
-I had created a custom ViewModelProviderFactory class because I need to pass arguments in my View Model class constructor.
+I had created a custom `ViewModelProviderFactory` class because I need to pass arguments in my View Model class constructor.

 - Default -> `ViewModelProviders.of(this).get(MyViewModel.class);`
-- ViewModelProviders.of, this depends upon a ViewModelStore and a ViewModelFactory
+- `ViewModelProviders.of`, this depends upon a `ViewModelStore` and a `ViewModelFactory`
 - `return new ViewModelProvider(ViewModelStores.of(fragment), factory);`
-- ViewModelStore store with a HashMap<String, ViewModel>
+- `ViewModelStore` store with a `HashMap<String, ViewModel>`
-- ViewModelFactory is using reflection to instantiate the ViewModel
+- `ViewModelFactory` is using reflection to instantiate the ViewModel
-- AndroidViewModelFactory used in ViewModelProviders.of overrides a generic ViewModelFactory
+- `AndroidViewModelFactory` used in `ViewModelProviders.of` overrides a generic `ViewModelFactory`
-- ViewModelStoreOwner helps in surviving the configuration changes using Holder class and this whole gives us the viewModel instance without the parameter.
+- `ViewModelStoreOwner` helps in surviving the configuration changes using Holder class and this whole gives us the viewModel instance without the parameter.
-- So, if we have arguments in our view model class constructor then we use custom ViewModelProviderFactory.
+- So, if we have arguments in our view model class constructor then we create custom `ViewModelProviderFactory`.

 <br>